 Your round ups will be automatically calculated every two days.
 Or you can do them manually.
 Head to the account section in the app and choose between the automatic or manual round up options.

 All these round ups will build up in your Weekly savings total, which you can see as a blue circle on your home screen.
-At midday Wednesday, this little savings pile is taken by your pre-arranged direct debit and invested in your ISA or GIA, or your child’s junior ISA.
+At midday Wednesday, this little savings pile is taken by your pre-arranged direct debit and invested in your account.

 No branches, no fees, no paperwork.
 Get a smarter kind of bank account with the Best British Bank 2018 – all in under 3 minutes!